AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Following their deprecation, Microsoft CRM, Salesforce, Oracle CRM On Demand action activities have been removed from the interface.
 To configure the data synchronization between Adobe Campaign and a CRM system, you can use the CRM connector activity.
 [Read more](../../workflow/using/crm-connector.md)
 * The **[!UICONTROL Encrypted identifier]** field has been added to the visitor schema (nms:visitor).
 This field is calculated and is to be used for web applications.
 * CRM datasources can now be used with the **Change data source** activity.
 * A new option has been added in the **Error management** properties of workflow activities: The **Abort on error** option will stop automatically the workflow.
-You will not be able to restart it afterwards.
+You will not be able to restart it afterwards (NEO-29661).
 [Read more](../../workflow/using/advanced-parameters.md#in-case-of-errors)
-(NEO-29661)
 * A dedicated sequence is now used to generate the primary keys for the nmsGroup table, which is used to create statistical groups of recipients.
 Previously, the xtknewId sequence was used.
 (NEO-30832)
 * Added support for batch update operations using the CRM connector activity.